-The DNA testing cases linked to inheritance disputes have always been of particular interest to me ever since my first case involving such an issue over seven years ago.
+The DNA testing cases linked to inheritance disputes have always been of particular interest to me ever since my first case involving such an issue over ten years ago.
 It makes sense to my thinking to use science to help resolve an issue in dispute that would otherwise be far more challenging to resolve with other evidence.

-A very interesting recent judgment in the matter of Nield-Moir v Freeman EWHC 299 (Ch) concerns DNA testing in the interests of justice and the context of an inheritance dispute.
+A very interesting judgment in the matter of Nield-Moir v Freeman EWHC 299 (Ch) concerns DNA testing in the interests of justice and the context of an inheritance dispute.

 - Janice and Lorraine were both born to the deceased’s late wife Veronica, in 1961 and 1962 respectively.
 This was during the deceased’s marriage to Veronica, (although they subsequently divorced, in 1977).
 They are therefore at least half-sisters.
 However Janice denies that Lorraine is the biological daughter of the deceased.
 They have been estranged for many years.

 - The deceased died in England on 16 June 2013, intestate, a divorcee and without living parents.
 Under Intestacy rules his estate will therefore pass to his biological child(ren), and if more than one in equal shares, (but not stepchildren).